PatriziaGessa/Score-Keeper-App/README.md

 # Design include:
 - Business name
 - At least one photo representing the business
-- Two or more other pieces of information, such as:
-- Contact information for the business (eg phone number, email address, website)
+- Two or more other pieces of information, such as: Contact information for the business (eg phone number, email address, website)
 - Address of the Business
 - Description of business
-- Hours of operation